lmoffereins/woosidebars-buddypress/readme.txt

 Activate WooSidebars For BuddyPress in the "Plugins" admin panel using the "Activate" link.
 If you're using WordPress Multisite, you can choose to activate WooSidebars For BuddyPress network wide for full integration with all of your sites.

 == Changelog ==

+= 1.0.1 =
+* Added condition for a displayed user without a member type

 = 1.0.0 =
 * Initial release